Tatinigh/Amazon-Review-Insights/README.md

-# 📊 Amazon Review Pulse: Sentiment Analysis Dashboard
+# 📊 Amazon Review Insights

 An interactive dashboard for visualizing and analyzing customer sentiment from Amazon reviews.